On a multiplier operator induced by the Schwarzian derivative of univalent functions: Introduction

 The paper is organized as follows.
-We will present the proof of Theorem \ref{m-1} in Section 2.
-In Section 3, we establish a new characterization of the asymptotically conformal curves and the Weil–Petersson curves in terms of the multiplier operator.
-In the final section, Section 4, we will add some remarks.
+We will give the proof of Theorem \ref{m-1} in the next section.
+By refining results in \cite{SS}, we will show in Section 3 that the Brennan conjecture is satisfied for another class of quasidisks.
+In Section 4, we establish a new characterization of asymptotically conformal curves and of the Weil-Petersson curves in terms of the multiplier operator.
+We will present some remarks in Section 5.

-\section{Proof of Theorem \ref{m-1}}
+\section{{\bf {Proof of Theorem \ref{m-1}}}}